 Where necessary, a trained staff member will administer emergency help and first aid to all injured persons.
 The purpose of this is to keep the victim alive and, if possible, comfortable, before professional medical help arrives.
 In some situations, immediate action can prevent the accident from becoming increasingly serious, or from involving more victims.
 Where the seriously injured or unwell individual is a pupil, the following process will be followed:

-- A responding staff member calls 999 immediately and follows the instructions of the operator - this may include the administering of emergency first aid. - Where an ambulance is required, a staff member accompanies the pupil in the ambulance and calls the pupil's parent as soon as possible to inform them of the course of action taken.
-The staff member remains with the pupil at the hospital until a parent arrives. - Where an ambulance is not required, but medical attention is needed, the pupil is taken to a hospital or doctor in a staff car, accompanied by at least two staff members one to drive the car, and one who is a first aider, to sit with the pupil in the back seat and attend to their medical needs.
-The pupil's parent is called as soon as possible to inform them that this course of action has been taken, and at least one of the staff members remains with the pupil at the hospital or doctor's office until a parent arrives. - The school will ensure that no further injury can result from any incidents that occur, either by making the scene of the incident safe, or, if they are fit to be moved, by removing injured persons from the scene.

-Responding staff members will see to any pupils who may have witnessed the incident or its aftermath and who may be worried or traumatised, despite not being directly involved.
+- A responding staff member calls 999 immediately and follows the instructions of the operator this may include the administering of emergency first aid. - Where an ambulance is required, a staff member accompanies the pupil in the ambulance and calls the pupil's parent as soon as possible to inform them of the course of action taken.
+The staff member remains with the pupil at the hospital until a parent arrives. - Where an ambulance is not required the pupil's parent will be called as soon as possible to discuss next steps. - The school will ensure that no further injury can result from any incidents that occur, either by making the scene of the incident safe, or, if they are fit to be moved, by removing injured persons from the scene. - Responding staff members will see to any pupils who may have witnessed the incident or its aftermath and who may be worried or traumatised, despite not being directly involved.
 These pupils will be escorted from the scene of the incident and comforted.
 Younger or more vulnerable pupils may need parental support to be called immediately.